accelerant-dev/comprehensive-rust/src/recap-session-2.md

 # Recap

-We covered a lot of ground in our first 4h together.
+We covered a lot of ground in our first few hours together.

 Let's take a look at an impenetrable encryption cipher: ROT13.